 Did HyperX strip out too much, or just refine the formula?

-Editor’s note: This review was updated on August 28, 2020, answering a question in the FAQ regarding microphone quality.
+Editor’s note: This review was updated on October 28, 2020, to include a microphone poll.

 Who’s the HyperX Cloud Orbit S for?